Originally published in 2017. But.. it’s that time of the year so I’m bringing this up. ;)

 I couldn’t have been more wrong about myself.
 As I got older, I realised I prefer Christmasses to be quiet, intimate, and cozy.

 Late night movie marathons with my husband when the twins have gone to sleep is pretty high up on my grownup Christmas list.
 Give me cups of hot choco, a blanket, and the faint glow of a twinkly Christmas tree and I’m so there.

-I did a quick Google search for movies to watch this holiday season and I’m surprised to find Christmas movie lists that are quite ‘dated and don’t really suit my taste.
+I did a quick Google search for movies to watch this holiday season and I’m surprised to find Christmas movie lists that don’t really suit my taste.
 And by “my taste” I mean, (1) family-oriented (2) romantic comedies, (3) usually set in some of the most iconic cities in the world, (4) with fall or winter season as backdrop, and (5) with main characters that are more or less in the creative field.

 1. You’ve Got Mail

 While I don’t really intend to rank these movies, it felt right to place You’ve Got Mail at the top of the list.
 Y’all know that the plot actually started in the Fall (ehem, “Don’t you just love New York in the fall?“) and ended sometime in Spring, where we find Kathleen Kelly (Meg Ryan) and Joe Fox (Tom Hanks) smooching at Riverside Park.

 But some of its prettiest moments happened in the Christmas season.

 Who would forget Kathleen putting up Christmas lights by her book shop’s window display (“Meanwhile, I’m going to put up more twinkling lights“), or when they had a “first date” at Cafe Lola?
 Uhm, not me.

 What inspires me